nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Since food stalls may have generic names, stall duplicates are checked via name and address, that is if both the names and address are the same (case-insensitive).
   * e.g. The food stall named "PartyOuting" at address "North Street" and the food stall named "PartYouTing" at address "north street" are the same stall.
   * e.g. The food stall named "Mixed Veg Rice" at address "North Street" and the food stall named "Mixed Veg Rice" at address "South Street" are different stalls.
-* Reviews are considered duplicates if they are on the same stall and have the same content (case-sensitive), rating and date.
+* Reviews are considered duplicates if they are on the same stall and have the same content (case-sensitive), rating, date and set of tags.

 ### Saving the data